-The annual frequency of storms passing through each basin is tracked and a bar plot shows the representative breakdown of Saffir-Simpson hurricane categories.
+The annual frequency of storms passing through each basin is tracked and Figure 14 shows the representative breakdown of Saffir-Simpson hurricane categories.

 Every cyclone has an ACE Index value, which is a number based on the maximum wind speed measured at six-hourly intervals over the entire time that the cyclone is classified as at least a tropical storm (wind speed of at least 34 knots; 39 mph).
 Therefore, a storm's ACE Index value accounts for both strength and duration.
-This plot shows the historical ACE values for each hurricane/typhoon season and has a horizontal line representing the average annual ACE value.
+Figure 166 shows the ACE values for each hurricane/typhoon season and has a horizontal line representing the average annual ACE value.